Artist and Curator Walkthroughs

 A Tender Excavation approaches research-based artistic practices through propositions of alternative histories, bringing together a group of artists who work with historical and familial photographic archives as a point of departure to construct new narratives and elicit transformation.
 Artists featured in the exhibition include Zeynep Abes, Susu Attar, Jamil G Baldwin, Mely Barragán, Artemisa Clark, Arleene Correa Valencia, Mercedes Dorame, Prima Jalichandra-Sakuntabhai, Leah King, Tarrah Krajnak, Heesoo Kwon, Ann Le, Arlene Mejorado, Star Montana, and Camille Wong.

-At the Artist and Curator Walkthroughs, gain deeper insights into the exhibition through 30-min curator and artist walkthroughs with Zeynep Abes, Jamil G Baldwin, and Heesoo Kwon, offered at 3 PM and 4 PM.
+At the Artist and Curator Walkthroughs, gain deeper insights into the exhibition through 30-min curator and artist walkthroughs offered at 3 PM and 4 PM with Zeynep Abes, Jamil G Baldwin, Heesoo Kwon, Arlene Mejorado, Star Montana, and Arleene Correa Valencia, amongst others.
 Light refreshments will be provided.

 About the Artists